TZZTERRY/Agricultural-Modelling/back_end/agri_database/README.md

 # Database package
 This package is used to store the files react with database.
-Using MongoDB Cloud Services as the remote database
+Using Amazon DynamoDB as the remote database